North Point Park

 Connected to the City

 North Point Park represents an important connection point in Boston's pedestrian and cycling network.
-The North Bank Bridge links it directly to Paul Revere Park, and from there, you can access larger trail systems like the Mass Central Rail Trail and the East Coast Greenway.
+The North Bank Bridge, which opened in July 2012 and was funded through the American Recovery and Reinvestment Act, spans both the MBTA Commuter Rail tracks and the mouth of Miller's River before linking to Paul Revere Park in Charlestown.
+From there, you can access larger trail systems like the Mass Central Rail Trail and the East Coast Greenway.

 The park's proximity to the developing Cambridge Crossing area means it's becoming increasingly accessible.
 You can easily reach it from North Station on foot, or via the EZRide shuttle.
 If you're driving, just be aware that parking can be somewhat limited in the area.